Baseball Stars Professional: Development and release

-Baseball Stars Professional was initially launched for arcades on 26 April 1990, and was the first baseball game developed for the Neo Geo platform.
-The game was also released during the same period for the Neo Geo AES, when the system was originally a rental-only system for video game stores and hotels in Japan, but this was later reversed due to high demand and price, coming into the market as a luxury console on 1 July 1991.
-It was re-released for the Neo Geo CD on 21 April 1995, with minimal changes compared to the original MVS and AES versions.
-The game has received multiple re-releases in recent years on various digital distribution platforms such as the Virtual Console, PlayStation Network, Nintendo eShop and Xbox Live.
+Baseball Stars Professional was initially launched for arcades on 26 April 1990, and was the first baseball game developed for the Neo Geo MVS platform.
+The game was also released during the same period for the Neo Geo AES, which was originally a rental-only system for Japanese game stores and hotels until being released as a home console due to high demand on 1 July 1991.
+The game was also re-released for the Neo Geo CD on 21 April 1995, with minimal changes compared to the original MVS and AES versions.
+Since then, the game has received multiple re-releases on various digital distribution platforms, such as the Virtual Console, PlayStation Network, Nintendo eShop and Xbox Live.

 Reception

-RePlay reported Baseball Stars Professional to be the eighth most-popular arcade game at the time.
-In Japan, Game Machine listed Baseball Stars Professional on their December 15, 1990 issue as being the fourteenth most-popular arcade game at the time.
+RePlay reported Baseball Stars Professional to be the eighth most popular arcade game at the time.
+In Japan, Game Machine listed Baseball Stars Professional as the fourteenth most popular arcade game of December 1990.

 Baseball Stars Professional received mixed reception from critics after its initial launch.
 Famicom Tsūshin scored the Neo Geo CD version of the game a 21 out of 40.